raspstephan/psp_in_kenda_analysis/lab_notebook.md

 Note: I mixed up convolved and not-convolved fields for FSS and RMSE for my previous plots.

 The preloading of the noDA_PSPv2 fields is not finished.
+This is because some files are missing (12UTC + 12h mem 16 26 May)

 Continue tomorrow:
 - Finish CRPS implementation and compute all fields.
 - Check DA_REF det run and see whether SYNOP data is there
 - Start splitting basic metrics and putting plots in latex file!

+## August 27